 Never become upset with your cat while trying to administer medicine.
 Cats are hardwired to respond negatively to admonishment, restraint, or bullying.
 As with all pets and people, patience is key in our interactions, especially with difficult and unpleasant situations like taking medications.

-It's vitally important to master the technique of giving liquid medicine as we never know when we'll need to do it again.
+Many cats are fussy when they're forced to take medicine, so you need to know how to give a difficult cat liquid medicine, as you never know when you'll need to do it again.
 Precision is key and alleviates stress for you and your cat.

 First, make sure to read the label on the prescription to ensure you give the exact prescribed dosage.
 If it is a product that requires refrigeration, let it get to room temperature before dosing.
 Carefully read the instructions on the bottle or in the pamphlet that came with the medicine to see if you need to shake it before use.
 Fill the dropper or syringe that accompany the medicine with the prescribed dosage.